ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/ray_tracing/_review.md

         answers:
             - Ray tracing reflections can reflect objects not on the screen but Screen Space Reflections can only reflect objects on the screen.
             - Both Screen Space Reflections and ray tracing reflections can reflect objects not on the screen.
-            - Neither Screen Space Reflections or ray tracing reflections can reflect objects on the screen.
+            - Neither Screen Space Reflections nor ray tracing reflections can reflect objects on the screen.
             - Ray tracing reflections can only reflect objects on the screen but Screen Space Reflections can reflect objects not on the screen.
         correct_answer: 1
         explanation: >